Skip to main content

 Read more about what a PTA does, the average PTA salary and how you can become a PTA.

-Herzing University offers an Associate of Science in Physical Therapist Assistant degree program at select campuses.
+Herzing University offers an Associate of Science in Physical Therapist Assistant degree program at our Orlando campus.

 Learn More About Our Physical Therapist Assistant Program